tymyrddin/purple/source/docs/thirteen/calibration.md

 appears."
 The drift is not dishonest in intent.
 It is what happens when institutions value consistency in their outputs and have no mechanism for re-examining whether the original evidence still supports the language.
 An advisor working with or within such an institution will encounter this and may be drawn into reproducing it.

-A precondition for not doing it.
+Noticing that it is happening is the precondition for not reproducing it.

 ## Inflation failure